2026-2027 Academic Catalog

 CLAS ACADEMIC ADVISORS

-CLAS students can identify their assigned CLAS Academic Advisor by clicking on the student profile icon toward the top, right side corner of their UCD Access homepage.
+CLAS students with a declared CLAS major can identify their assigned CLAS Academic Advisor by clicking on the student profile icon toward the top, right side corner of their UCD Access homepage.
 A student’s CLAS Academic Advisor will be listed under the “Advisor” section in their student profile.

 CLAS Academic Advisors: